nikgalanop/edsger/src/design-choices.md

 - It calls llc and clang to convert the produced LLVM IR to assembly or executable form.
 - We use ar and clang to create the prepackaged static library.

+### Compiler Behaviour And Options
+- The standard usage of the compiler (no flags), reads from an input file 'name.eds' and produces three files 'name.ll', 'name.s', 'name.out'.
+The first two contain the LLVM IR and the assembly accordingly.
+The `.out` file is the produced executable.
+- There are four options that can be passed to the compiler:
+  1. `-O`: when provided, enables the LLVM IR optimization.
+The optimization process consists of the following passes:
+      `mem2reg`, `Instruction Combining`, `Reassociation`, `CFG Simplification`, `Global Value Numbering (GVN)`, `Aggressive DCE`
+  2. `-i`: when provided, the compiler reads from `stdin` and outputs the produced LLVM IR to `stdout`.
+No input file should be provided.
+No output file is produced.
+  3. `-f`: when provided, the compiler reads from `stdin` and outputs the produced assembly to `stdout`.
+No input file should be provided.
+No output file is produced.
+  4. `-help' / '--help` : when provided, it outputs a list of the available options, the ones that we are describing above.
+- This simple CLI is implemented with the usage of the `Arg` module.

 ### Filenames:
 - The input file to the compiler, must have the extension `.eds`.
 - An "included" file must have either the extension `.eds` or `.h`.